influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/event_handlers/_index.md

 different depending on your Kapacitor setup._

-Many event handlers provide options that can be defined in a TICKscript or in a handler file while some can only be configured in a hander file.
+Many event handlers provide options that can be defined in a TICKscript or in a handler file while some can only be configured in a handler file.
 These configurable options are outlined in the documentation for each handler.

 ## Adding and using event handlers